 Developer: Ninja Theory Publisher: Xbox Game Studios Release Date: March 24th, 2020 Online/Local: Online

 Bleeding Edge is a game that wears its influences quite clearly on its sleeves.
 Taking cues from hero shooters like Overwatch, Bleeding Edge leverages Ninja Theory’s experience as melee combat specialists to create a “hero brawler” of sorts.
 It’s somewhat Frankensteinian in nature, but it’s a combination that works rather well.

 Players can choose characters from three different classes (tanks, healers, damage dealers, AKA The Usual Suspects), and compete in 4v4 matches to either control a series of objectives, or to collect and deliver power.
 While Bleeding Edge might not offer long-term thrills, it’s on Game Pass, so you and your friends can easily join up and take on the world.

-Developer: Sloclap Publisher: Devolver Digital Release Date: January 7th 2019
+Developer: Sloclap Publisher: Devolver Digital Release Date: January 7th, 2019 Online/Local: Online

 Another brawler, Absolver is traditionally meant to be an RPG, where players explore the ruins of an abandoned civilisation and try to survive against its many hostile denizens.
 The twist is that Absolver is martial arts based, with players learning moves and abilities as they progress.

 While you can play Absolver solo, and still achieve success, the game shines with its player-to-player interaction.
 As you explore, other players can challenge you to duels, and you can also take on 1v1s and 3v3s via online matchmaking.
 It’s on Game Pass, so it’s worth checking out if you haven’t already.